Lucky bamboo is not real bamboo but a bamboo-like plant. Many people mistake it for bamboo, though.

-Perhaps the most popular “bamboo” out there, lucky bamboo is enjoyed throughout the world as a houseplant or fung shui cure.
-In fact, most nurseries, florist shops and garden departments carry it and it can be bought in various designs and fancy planters which can fit into any home.
+Perhaps the most popular “bamboo” out there.
+Lucky bamboo is enjoyed throughout the world as a houseplant or feng shui cure.
+In fact, most nurseries, florist shops, and garden departments carry it.
+It can be bought in various designs and fancy planters which can fit into any home.

 As mentioned above it is possible to buy lucky bamboo at many local stores from Lowes to Walmart.

 Tip: When buying plants at department-type stores it is important to make sure that you get a healthy plant!
 Lucky bamboo should be a deep or light green with healthy looking leaves and a dark orange (and potentially white) roots.

 Another place to buy lucky bamboo is at your local flower shop.
 These plants will often be healthy and the owners of such shops will be more knowledgeable as to the plant care guidelines than garden department workers at other stores.